-Go to ‘WIRES-X > Ways to connect‘ then hover the cursor over the menu items, some will say free!
+Go to ‘WIRES-X > Other methods‘ then hover the cursor over the menu items, some will say free!
 Or click one of the links below.

 Some repeaters also can be used as you can transmit in FM and the repeater will send that on to the wires-x network.

 So it is worth finding out if any of your local repeaters support WIRES-X, if so this can be an easy way to access WIRES-X and use the repeater as your link to the nodes.
 There are some problems with this, the biggest one being that in FM mode you cannot change to room or know which room you’re connected to (if any)

 If you want to know more about the radios, then either go to YouTube and search for that radio or visit Yaesu’s website.
 If you want to start small to see if it is something that you could be interested in then I would think that FTM-100 would be a good starting place, they’re not too expensive and you can get a bargain second-hand one.
 That said the FTM-400 is far easier to use.

 The WIRES-X system works on rooms, once connected to a node, you can then join a room.
 There are plenty of empty rooms and you’re able to join any.
 If you want to hear others using WIRES-X then it’s worth picking a room with lots of hams in.

 Some of the more popular one can be seen as the amount of node connected is in red down the right hand side.

 Check out the ways to connect pages from the top menu.

 Please see the WIRES-X video page (for members) or YouTube